panoply/liquify/readme.md

 - Clone this repository `git clone https://github.com/panoply/liquify.git`
 - Run `pnpm i` in the root directory

 The project will be complied and all packages will build in `postinstall`.
 You can `cd` into any package or alternatively you can run `pnpm dev` from workspace root to start watch + build mode on packages that are specific to Liquify.
-The `pnpm dev` when executed from workspace root will target only specific packages relating to Liquify (excluding utils/docs etc).
+The `pnpm dev` when executed from workspace root will target only specific packages relating to Liquify and exclude utils/docs etc.

 ## Developing